-intelligent process automation (IPA)
+What is intelligent process automation (IPA)?

 Intelligent process automation (IPA) is a combination of technologies used to manage and automate digital processes.
 IPA should increase operational efficiency, worker performance and response efficiency to customers.
-They should also reduce operational risk, with the goal of creating an effective operations environment.
+They should also reduce operational risk with the goal of creating an effective operations environment.

 IPA is designed to assist human workers by doing manual, repetitive and routine tasks that were previously performed by humans.
-Technologies combined in IPA include robotic process automation (RPA), artificial intelligence (AI), machine learning and digital process automation (DPA).
+Technologies combined in IPA include robotic process automation (RPA), artificial intelligence (AI), machine learning (ML) and digital process automation (DPA).
 With these technologies -- especially with AI and machine learning -- an IPA tool should be able to learn how to adjust and improve the process flow to create an intelligent process.
 It should be able to learn and improve over time.

 IPA is important in automating more and larger portions of enterprise jobs.
 IPA enables users to more quickly and easily scale up their automation use cases and carry out more sophisticated tasks, such as automatically detecting objects on a screen or using technologies like natural language processing (NLP).

-What makes up IPA
+What makes up IPA?

 RPA vs. IPA: What's the difference?

 IPA can also handle more types of data formats, as well as enable more types of intelligent decision-making.
 Both IPA and RPA are valuable and have their own best use cases.
 However, IPA first requires the foundation of RPA.
 In addition, an effective IPA strategy requires IT and data science teams to collaborate more in-depth than is necessary with RPA.

 IPA is also a similar term to business process automation (BPA), which can be used as another analogous term.

-Benefits of intelligent process automation
+Benefits of IPA

-The benefits of using IPA include:
+The benefits of using IPA include the following:

-- automation of previously manual and repetitive tasks;
+- Automation of previously manual and repetitive tasks.

-- makes it easier to adapt to changes in process.
+- Easier adaptation to changes in process.